Frenvius/disneyland-mods/BepInEx/plugins/OdinPlus-PotionPlus/README.md

 <p>

-# Fixed ItemManager for Mistlands support, big changes planned for PotionsPlus in the next few weeks.
+# Important - PotionsPlus is no longer compatible with ValheimPlus, please use <a href="https://github.com/AzumattDev/Valheim-Plus-Replacements">Replacements</a> for the mod.

+# MagicOverhaul potions have been removed.

 # Crossplay server sync support added for Gamepass PC players and servers using -crossplay,